Our dancers become problem solvers and critical thinkers.

 Meet Hannah

-Hannah Blacklock has been involved with dance for over 22 years.
-She is originally from Morrison, IL where she danced at a local dance studio and learned ballet, jazz, lyrical, clogging, Irish Step, and contemporary dance styles.
+Hannah Blacklock has been involved with dance for over 23 years.
+She is originally from Morrison, Illinois where she danced at Jennifer’s Dance Center.
+Hannah learned ballet, jazz, lyrical, clogging, Irish Step, and contemporary dance styles.

-Dance engraved who she is and wants to share the excitement with her students.
+Currently, she lives in Platte City with her pit bull Griswold and is a deputy with the Platte County Sheriff’s Office.
+Dance is engraved in who she is as a person and she wants to share this excitement with her students.
 She is thrilled to see where her new journey takes her with Elements Dance Academy.

 Meet Angela